 Use a splitter to cut your dry tube cane.
 Then allow a minimum of 2-3 days for your spit cane to settle before proceeding to the next step.
 Cane in its tube form is under stress and will "relax" a bit after splitting.
 Throw out any crooked or oversized pieces at this time.

 Expect only one usable piece of cane from a long piece.
 Most likely, the unused portion of the piece will crack while guillotining.

 NEVER pre-gouge (plane) wet cane.
 You equipment will rust severely and quickly.

-Don't store your cane in plastic bags or airtight containters, it will ruin your cane over time!
-Try using old cigar or shoe boxes with holes so the cane can breathe.
+Don't store your cane in plastic bags or airtight containers, The trapped moisture will ruin your cane over time!
+Try using old cigar or shoe boxes with holes so the cane can "breathe."

-Don't get discouraged by how much cane you may have to toss because it is not straight, or if it's the wrong size.
-The more cane you throw out, the better and more consistent your reeds will be :)
+Don't get discouraged by how much cane you may need to toss because it is not straight, or if it's the wrong size.
+The more cane you throw out, the better and more consistent your reeds will be.

-Soak cane for at least 2 hours prior to gouging with the bark of the cane down in the water.
+Soak cane for 2 hours prior to gouging with the bark of the cane down in the water.
 Press the cane to assure it is submerged in the water for the entire 2 hours

 Wipe any dirt and excess water from your cane prior to putting it in the gouging machine.
 Dirt or other imperfections could change the outcome/measurement of the cane.

-Place the gouging machine on a flat secure surface to ensure the most accurate gouge on the cane.
+Place the gouging machine on a flat secure surface to ensure the most accurate results.

 Copyright Ross Woodwind Specialists.
 All Rights Reserved.